chinchalinchin/cumbercloud-web/app/src/assets/articles/aws_angular_tutorial.md

 **AWS** issues its own certificates through the [AWS Cerfiticate Manager (ACM)](https://docs.aws.amazon.com/acm/latest/userguide/acm-overview.html).
 The easiest way to setup **HTTPS** for your **S3-Cloudfront** distribution is to provision a certificate through the **ACM**.
 [Follow the instructions in the official documentation](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) to setup an SSL certificate.

 If you registered `example.com` as your domain, then you will need to request a certificate for `*.example.com`.
 While not technically neccessary for the current scope, the wildcard will allow the certificate to valid any requests to subdomains within your domain, such as `api.example.com` or `app.example.com`.
-In a future entry to this series, we will show how to setup backend functionality via [AWS APIGateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html) and doing this now will save us future headaches.
+[In another article](), we show how to setup backend functionality for an **Angular** app via [AWS APIGateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html); if you use the wilcard, you will be able to use the same certificate as you follow .

 Once the certificate is provisioned (this may take up to a day if your domain isn't registered through **Route53**), note the [AWS Resource Name (ARN)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of the certificate,